a-bhimava/Project-Chronos/README.md

 - **Pricing & fee benchmarking** — a shared, continuously updated view of competitor pricing so product, sales, and finance stop arguing over whose spreadsheet is right.
 - **Merchant/partner outreach intelligence** — a shared graph of who's already served by whom, preventing duplicate BD outreach and surviving employee turnover.

-## Competitive landscape

-- **Codex Finance (OpenAI)** — automates modeling/QA via finance plugins, but is task-based and session-based with no shared memory linking regulation → competitor → product gap.
-Chronos persists findings into a shared graph that compounds across sessions and across the team.
-- **Perplexity Finance** — real-time stock research for individual investors, one query at a time, no concept of the user's own product.
-Chronos maintains a self-node so every signal is checked against the company's actual capabilities.
-- **Bloomberg Terminal** — the market's pricing/trading/news system, built for market participation, not product strategy.
-Chronos doesn't compete on market data — it fills the adjacent gap of linking regulatory/competitive events to product feature impact.
-- **AlphaSense (closest competitor)** — Gartner-named leader in Competitive & Market Intelligence via AI document search, but still a search-deeper tool, not a remember-forever one, with no self-node and enterprise pricing.
-Chronos's graph retains relationships permanently and compares directly against the user's own product, scoped for individual product teams.
-- **Hebbia** — enterprise document AI for deal teams, diligence-workflow focused, GenAI for investment banks/PE execution.
-Chronos is built for continuous regulation-to-competitor tracking for product/compliance/BD teams inside operating companies — a different buyer entirely.

-**Summary:** every listed tool answers a question when asked.
-None of them remember the answer, connect it to the user's own product, and surface the same answer to the next person on the team — that gap is what Chronos closes.

-## Tools used

-- **You.com** — real-time, citation-backed web research (the "eyes")
-- **HydraDB** — compounding relationship-graph memory (the "memory"); benchmarked against a flat/baseline store to demonstrate retrieval speed and relationship retention

 ## Getting started